 How To Get to Mokka Kaffi

-10. IÐA Zimsen Bókakaffi — Coffee and Books in a Cultural Space
+12. IDA Zimsen Bokakaffi — Coffee and Books in a Cultural Space

-IÐA Zimsen Bókakaffi is one of Reykjavik’s most atmospheric spots, where the scent of coffee mingles with pages from well-loved books.
-Housed in a charming, historic building near the old harbor, this café-bookstore hybrid invites you to slow down, sip thoughtfully, and get lost in Icelandic literature—or just the moment.
+IDA Zimsen Bokakaffi is one of Reykjavik’s most atmospheric spots, where the scent of coffee mingles with pages from well-loved books.
+Housed in a charming, historic building near the old harbor, this cafe-bookstore hybrid invites you to slow down, sip thoughtfully, and get lost in Icelandic literature.

-What sets IÐA Zimsen apart is its cultural atmosphere—it feels less like a café and more like a creative escape.
+What sets IDA Zimsen apart is its cultural atmosphere.
 If you're journaling, browsing, or simply people-watching, it's one of the most soulful stops in the city.

 -